 Professor Simon Jackman

 Professor Jackman's teaching and research at Stanford University has centred on public opinion, election campaigns, political participation, and electoral systems with special emphasis on American and Australian politics.
-His research has appeared in the leading journals of political science, including the American Political Science Review, the American Journal of Political Science, the Journal of Politics, Public Opinion Quarterly, Political Analysis, the British Journal of Political Science, Electoral Studies and the Australian Journal of Political Science.
-Jackman is the author of Bayesian Analysis for the Social Sciences (Wiley 2009), a widely used textbook on Bayesian statistical methods with an emphasis on applications in the social sciences.
+For over two decades, his research has appeared in the leading journals of political science.
+Jackman is also the author of Bayesian Analysis for the Social Sciences (Wiley 2009), a widely used statistics textbook with an emphasis on applications in the social sciences.

-Since 2009, Professor Jackman has been one of the Principal Investigators of the American National Election Studies, the world’s longest running and most authoritative survey of political behaviour and attitudes, directing this project over both the 2012 and 2016 presidential election cycles in the United States.
-Prior to his stewardship of ANES, Professor Jackman directed a number of large, on-line survey projects ahead of the 2008 and 2000 US presidential election cycles.
+Between 2009 and 2016 Professor Jackman served as one of the Principal Investigators of the American National Election Studies, the world’s longest running and most authoritative survey of political behaviour and attitudes, directing this project over both the 2012 and 2016 presidential election cycles in the United States.
+In 2016 and 2017, Jackman served as an expert witness for plaintiffs in two Federal court cases in the United States, the first successful challenges to partisan gerrymandering in the United States in decades.
+These landmark cases are now before the Supreme Court of the United States.

 Professor Jackman was born and raised in Brisbane, and graduated with first class Honours in Government from the University of Queensland.
 Jackman earned his doctorate at the University of Rochester and Princeton University.
 His first academic appointment was at the University of Chicago, followed by a Visiting Fellowship at Australian National University, prior to taking up his appointment at Stanford.